sleepingkingstudios/sleeping_king_studios-tasks/README.md

 # SleepingKingStudios::Tasks [![Build Status](https://travis-ci.org/sleepingkingstudios/sleeping_king_studios-tasks.svg?branch=master)](https://travis-ci.org/sleepingkingstudios/sleeping_king_studios-tasks)

+**Note:** This project is deprecated, and will not receive further feature updates.

 A toolkit providing an encapsulation layer around the Thor CLI library, with predefined tasks for development and continuous integration.

 See also [https://github.com/erikhuda/thor](https://github.com/erikhuda/thor).